 Backyard clotheslines may seem old-fashioned and are actually banned in some communities as eye-sores.
-But our grandmothers were onto something when they hung every load of laundry out to dry.
-There are some great benefits to line drying laundry.
+But our great-grandmothers were onto something when they hung every load of laundry outside to dry.
+It may seem like hard work, but there are some great benefits to line-drying laundry.

 01 of 10

 Line Drying Clothes Saves Money